Bloc/android-source/foundation/20-inheritance/README.md

 ## Inheritance

 Open your command prompt and `cd` to this README's directory (`foundation/20-inheritance`).
-Edit the following 3 files:
+Edit the following three files:

 * `Chihuahua.java`
 Extend the `Dog` class.
-Chihuahuas have a high metabolism; they only grow to a new size after being fed *5 times*.
+Chihuahuas have a high metabolism; they only grow to a new size after being fed *five times*.

 * `GreatDane.java`
 Extend the `Dog` class.
 Great Danes can get rather large.
 Add another size category for them, “huge”.
-If a Great Dane is “large,” it becomes “huge” after *3 additional meals*.
+If a Great Dane is “large,” it becomes “huge” after *three additional meals*.

 * `GoldenRetriever.java`
 Extend the `Dog` class.
 Golden Retrievers are incredibly athletic.
-They shrink by one size after *only 3 plays*.
+They shrink by one size after *only three plays*.

 Make sure you name the classes *identically* to their respective file names.
 Otherwise, the tests will fail.
 Most importantly, the implementation of `Dog` differs from the previous assignment.
 Pay particular attention to the following four methods: `changeSize(boolean)`, `getSizeIndex()`, `getSizeIndex(String)` and `fromSizeIndex(int)`.
 These are helper methods that you may override.